 Overview

-By leveraging the browser’s built-in security features, this package helps prevent malicious requests from unauthorized origins while maintaining a seamless experience for legitimate users.
+By leveraging browser-built-in security features, you can block malicious requests from unauthorized origins without harming the experience for legitimate users.

-Sec-Fetch-Site header for origin verification.
-See CSRF Protection for details.Installation
+Sec-Fetch-Site header for origin validation.
+See CSRF protection for details.Installation

 Register middleware aliases inbootstrap/app.php.